Sourdough Bread Troubleshooting Guide and FAQ

 Q: I don’t own a banneton.
 What should I use instead?

-You don’t need a banneton to make sourdough bread, but it is a useful tool and relatively cheap investment if you’re looking to delve into sourdough bread baking.
+You don’t need a banneton to make sourdough bread, but it is a very useful tool (it helps draw moisture from the dough during resting, which leads to better crust development) and relatively cheap investment if you’re looking to delve into sourdough bread baking.

 If you don’t own a banneton, you can use a bowl (be sure to use one that is similar in shape and dimension to the recommended banneton size!) lined with a well-dusted kitchen linen.